Jack Spratt's Vietnam Experience

 I asked her if I was close to getting drafted, and she said "I really can't tell you that, it wouldn't be right, but lets just say don't make any plans after Christmas!"

 Wow!
 There it was - like a hammer to the forehead.
 Weighing my options (going to Canada was out of the question), I decided that if I had to be in the military, then sleeping on a bunk with a blanket, eating 3 square meals a day on a nice ship off the coast of Vietnam would be far more pleasant than sleeping in a muddy hole (that I had to dig), eating cold C-rations (that I had to carry) and having people I didn't know try to kill me.
-So, bright and early Friday morning I took my butt down to the Navy recruiter, and promptly joined up.
+So, bright and early Friday morning I took my self down to the Navy recruiter, and promptly joined up.
 They did let me slide through Christmas, though, and I raised my hand and pledged "to defend against all enemies, foreign and domestic" on January 7, 1969.

 Like all carefully thought out plans, however, there are always things you overlook, and through a quirky turn of events, eleven months later my feet were making prints in the mud of Vietnam!